drmonkeysee/CinyTest/README.md

 # CinyTest

-CinyTest is a simple unit test library for C providing a lightweight API to define and run unit test suites.
+CinyTest is a simple, lightweight library providing an API to define and run unit tests in C.

 ## Features